Laboratory Procedures Before Trying Long Essays

 - Incisal edges are above the plane of occlusion

-- Middle 2/3rd of canine are visible
+- The middle 2/3rd of the canine is visible

 - Prominent cervical regions